Six Steps to Protect Your Pets From Fire

 #5.
 Know where pets hide

-Do you know where your pet likes to hide when she’s scared?
+Do you know where your pet likes to hide when they are scared?
 If not, now would be a good time to learn.
-Should your cat or dog become scared, knowing where to look can help you get her out safely.
+Should your cat or dog become scared, knowing where to look can help you get them out safely.

 #6.
 Use pet alert window stickers